-As shown below, of the 1,548 sites with remedies, source media and groundwater are addressed at 89 percent (1,385 sites) and 83 percent (1,289 sites), respectively (Figure 2).
-Nearly three-quarters (73 percent) have remedies that address both source and groundwater.
+Of the 1,680 Superfund sites with decision documents, remedies were selected at 1,578 sites, and no action or no further action was specified as the only action at 102 sites.
+As shown below, of the 1,578 sites with remedies, source (soil, sediment, solid waste, debris, buildings/structures, sludge, leachate, liquid waste, and NAPL) and groundwater are addressed at 90 percent (1,416 sites) and 84 percent (1,324 sites), respectively (Figure 2).
+Nearly three-quarters (74 percent) have remedies that address both source and groundwater.
 This figure highlights that Superfund sites are complex and typically have multiple media and multiple remedies.
+Comparing this figure to data through FY 2002 (recalculated from Figure 1 in the Treatment Technologies for Site Cleanup: Annual Status Report [ASR] 11th Edition based on an updated analysis approach) shows the number of sites with a source remedy has increased slightly from 83 to 90 percent over the last 20 years.

-Figure 2: Superfund Sites Addressing Source and Groundwater Media (FY 1981-2020)
+Figure 2: Superfund Sites Addressing Source and Groundwater Media (FY 1981-2023)

-- Number of Superfund sites with a remedy selected in a decision document = 1,548. - Does not include 101 sites with only no action or no further action selected in all decision documents. - One site with only vapor intrusion remedies is not shown in the figure. - Note that although 1,385 of 1,548 equals 89%, the "Sites with a Source and Groundwater Remedy" and "Sites with a Source Remedy Only" slices add up to 90% when combined because of rounding.
+- Number of Superfund sites with a remedy selected in a decision document = 1,578. - Does not include 102 sites with only no action or no further action selected in all decision documents.

-Sites may have only a groundwater remedy selected for a variety reasons, including (1) groundwater is being addressed first and a source action has not yet been selected, (2) source was addressed during a removal action and groundwater is being addressed under a remedial action, and (3) the site is a "groundwater only" site, such as a municipal well field in an industrial area where the source of contamination is being addressed by other sites or programs.
+Sites may have only a groundwater remedy selected for a variety reasons, including (1) groundwater is being addressed first and a source action has not yet been selected, (2) source was addressed during a removal action and groundwater is being addressed under a remedial action, and (3) the site is a "groundwater only" site, such as a municipal well field in an industrial area where the source of contamination is being addressed by other Superfund sites or programs.

 EPA further analyzed the media addressed by selected remedies at Superfund sites (Table 2).
-Groundwater is addressed most frequently (83 percent), followed by soil (81 percent).
-Selected remedies also frequently addressed sediments (31 percent) and solid waste (30 percent).
-Although NAPL is considered a source medium, it is not included in Table 2 as EPA has only recently tracked NAPL as a separate medium when reviewing remedy decisions.
+Groundwater is addressed most frequently (84 percent), followed by soil (81 percent), sediments (31 percent), and solid waste (30 percent).
+NAPL is considered a source medium when it contributes to groundwater contamination.
+However, EPA does not have complete data on its presence at Superfund sites.
+NAPL is often difficult to locate during a site investigation, and there may not be direct evidence of its presence at the time EPA signs a decision document.
+In addition, EPA has tracked NAPL as a separate medium when reviewing remedy decisions only since FY 2012.
+For these reasons, NAPL is not included in Table 2.